camunda/camunda/.github/ISSUE_TEMPLATE/optimize-task.md

 ---

 name: Optimize Task
-about: Describe a technical task (e.g. a refactoring, a new productivity tool, missing tests).
+about: Describe a task for the technical issue - it may be individual issue or be connected to epic.
-title: ''
+title: ""
-labels: type:task
+labels: ["kind/task", "component/optimize"]
-assignees: ''
+assignees: ""
 -------------

 ### Context